xoxfaby/MoreItems/Thunderstore/README.md

 Additionally, if you want to help make this mod look better and know how to do 3d modelling, please get in contact with me!

+#### v2.1.3
+ - Oops: Actually implement fix from last version.

 #### v2.1.2
- - Cracked Orb no longer hurts you more often if you have luck.
+ - Bugfix: Cracked Orb no longer hurts you more often if you have luck.
 For now, luck helps you.
 If this is too strong this functionality might get removed.

 #### v2.1.1
  - Serrated Spoon rebalance: 1 spoon should now be 50% better DPS than no spoon.